vippsas/vipps-developers/common-topics/landing-page.md

 Only in special cases, where displaying it is not possible.

-We must enable this feature for eligible sales units, which will be white-listed.
+We must enable this feature for eligible sales units, which will be whitelisted.
 Skipping the landing page is typically used at physical points of sale where there is no display available.